619: Red Zone Cuba

 A reference to Show 609, The Skydivers.

-My nose gear feels mushy.
+My nose wheel feels mushy.

 A reference to Show 614, San Francisco International, and pilot David Hartman’s repeated assertion, as he stalls for time in a tense hostage situation, that the nose wheel of the airliner he’s captaining feels “mushy.”